 Creative learning in Design and Technology involves using both imaginative design and problem solving skills.
 It should link to the world of industry and commerce and the technologies they employ.
 It includes opportunities for learning that are vocationally relevant and allow a spirit of enterprise.

 In Years 7 – 9, all students currently follow a rotational course where they experience designing and making themes and activities using food, graphics, compliant materials and computer aided design through the National Curriculum strands of researching, designing, planning, making and evaluating.
-Additionally, some technical and computer aided graphics is being developed using the new Apple Computers.

-With Food Technology now part of the statutory curriculum at key stage 3 it is an exciting time to be teaching and learning all about Food.
+With Food Technology now part of the statutory curriculum at Key Stage 3 it is an exciting time to be teaching and learning all about Food.
 The aim of the syllabus is for all pupils to have a bank of recipes they can create that are low in fat and time saving.
 In Year 7 students focus on the basic cookery skills, nutrition and create a range of dishes that are balanced and healthy.

 In Year 8 students focus on diet and health as well as food safety and hygiene.
 Learning a variety of technical skills and applying them to create family friendly healthy dishes.